Resend OTP

 Enables banks, regional rural banks, small finance banks, and NBFCs to finance loans under the Shishu, Kishore, and Tarun categories for micro and small enterprises.

-Download the application form from the website and fill in all the required details
+Download the relevant application form and fill in the required details accurately.

 The Startup MUDRA Loan under the Pradhan Mantri Mudra Yojana (PMMY) gives you access to affordable funding for your small business.
 With flexible categories, minimal documentation, and collateral-free credit of up to ₹20 Lakhs, it supports you in starting or expanding your venture across manufacturing, trading, or service sectors.

-The interest rate for a Startup MUDRA Loan is decided by individual banks or financial institutions as per RBI guidelines.
-There is no fixed rate under the PMMY scheme, and rates may vary depending on the lender’s policies and your credit profile.
+The interest rate for a Startup Mudra Loan is decided by individual banks or financial institutions as per RBI guidelines.
+They can typically range from around 8% to 12% p.a., depending on the applicant's credit profile, business requirements, and lender policies.